-Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.
+Affiliate links in this post will be clearly marked with a *.
+Clicking one of these links means I earn a discount or receive payment.

 Daisy is a BIG fan of PJ Masks.
 From the day we bought her a *Gekko PJ Mask from Centerparcs Daisy has been a convert.
 PJ Masks is often on the TV and Daisy can happily spend a good hour solid playing with all of her PJ Masks toys.
 Daisy loves to shout “Alexa, play PJ Masks!” and spend her time dancing and singing to all of her favourite PJ Masks songs.

 Inside the cage, there is a PJ masks cardboard cut out.
 From the box itself, it looks, to me, like you get a real Romeo figure, but sadly you don’t.
 You do receive a Catboy and a car for Catboy though, with other vehicles and figures listed as being sold separately.

 There are quite a few cable ties and plastic screws holding all of the pieces in the box.
 While it took me a few minutes to get inside I was glad everything was secure, to reduce the chances of something being missing.

 The PJ Masks PJ Seeker has a detachable cabin, which you can drive around on it’s own.
 This cabin fits up to three 7cm PJ Mask figures inside.

 Daisy has been absolutely loving this set.
 The PJ Masks PJ Seeker is great fun.
 It comes with detailed instructions but I was able to build everything with ease by looking at the box that the PJ Seeker came in.

 PJ Masks PJ Seeker

 Daisy also received the *Power Racers Catboy and *Power Racers Owlette toys.
 I have to say that these appear to be redesigned somewhat from the photos that I saw on Amazon before they arrived.
 I can only wonder if this is because of some of the comments on the Amazon reviews.
-Initially, I was worried about Owlette, and her design, as the reviews didn’t seem great.
-However, we didn’t have any issues with Owlette fitting in the car and her joins were well made too.
-One downside is that when you click Owlette’s wings on to the car it no longer fits inside the *PJ Masks PJ Seeker.
-This is really disappointing and I’m just not strong enough to pull the wings back off so that the car can be driven inside.
-The cape on Owlette was pretty cool, and definitely one of Daisy’s favourite features from all the toys.

 Overall I’ve got mixed views this time.
 The *PJ Masks PJ Seeker IS really fun.
 It has a ramp, it can throw a disc, there is a searchlight and it plays (quietly) some noises too.